-The Haus der Kulturen der Welt works in a building of great architectural and historical interest.
-It was the USA’s contribution to the INTERBAU 1957 building exhibition in Berlin.
+Haus der Kulturen der Welt works in a building of great architectural and historical interest.
+The Congress Hall was the USA’s contribution to the INTERBAU 1957 building exhibition in Berlin.
 For the exhibition, the designs of many renowned architects were constructed in the nearby Hansaviertel.

-Construction took only one year.
+However, the construction took only one year.
 On 19 September 1957, after the building had been completed, the US government gave the Congress Hall to the City of Berlin as a present.
-The artistic programme of the opening ceremony reflected the Congress Hall’s future programme: combining theatre, symposia and concerts, it brought together prominent artists, scientists and politicians engaged in an international dialogue between the New and Old Worlds.
+The artistic program of the opening ceremony reflected the Congress Hall’s future program: combining theatre, symposia and concerts, it brought together prominent artists, scientists and politicians engaged in an international dialogue between the New and Old Worlds.